KelkooGroup/theGardener/documentation/guides/configure.md

 featuresRootPath | string |  relative path to the directory that host gherkin scenarios.
 Can be empty. documentationRootPath | string |  relative path to the directory that host the documentation.
 This directory should store the first _thegardener.json_ file.

+When displayedBranch == stableBranch, the branch Name is removed from the url
+Note : displayBranch need to be the stableBranch Name to remove it from the url, it will not work with a regexpr matching only the stableBranch
 ### Link between projects and hierarchy

 Insert rows on the table **project_hierarchyNode**.